stelzinga/MF/Management_Framework.md

 The output of the Supervision Framework i.e., Supervision Processes or Controls applied to the Supervision Scope is used by the Manager to make decisions.
 Dissemination of the results from Supervision can be done through various, potentially complementary means: mails, committees, dashboards, etc.

 #### Managerial Oversight
 One aspect of Supervision is independence of Supervision.
-Managers define Objectives, Sub-Goals, Goals and Strategies and these include Benchmarks and by measuring what they have defined themselves they may not have a conflict of interest.
+Managers define Objectives, Sub-Goals, Goals and Strategies and these include Benchmarks and by measuring what they have defined themselves they may have a conflict of interest.
 One way around this is the use of Audit as a form of Control (as Audits are independent).
 The other measure against such conflicts of interest is independent oversight from other managers e.g., a company's Management is overseen by the board, which is overseen by the Shareholders.

 ### Reports
 A Report aims at informing someone (the Receiver) of facts, opinions or alerts (the Content) by someone (the Reporter) for a specific reason (the Purpose).
 The Receiver can be one or more persons and can be a Manager, Staff, Supplier, Project Team, Stakeholder, etc. The content of a Report is mostly in written form (mail, memo, but could also be through a presentation either orally and/or with a deck, or even more formally through a booklet like Financial Statements.
 The Reporter is the person(s) disclosing the Report and can be a Manager (to his/her Manager), a Staff (to his/her Manager), the board (to Shareholders) etc. The Reporter often, but not always, prepares the Content.

-The Purpose of a Report depends on the previous aspects as follows:
+The Purpose of a Report depends on the target audience of the Report:

 #### Management Report
 A Report for a Manager provided by a Staff, a Group or Business Function or another Manager!
 The Purpose is for a Manager to oversee Results from the Processes that were delegated (Routines and Projects) and adjust where necessary i.e., the focus is performance.
 In addition, this report is used to report on concerns coming from the Environment (Market Intel).